guychauliac/javaa.org/_posts/2023-05-03-publish-jekyll-page-to-github.markdown

 After the github action has run the generated site can be consulted on the Url as shown on the github actions deploy step output.

+Next post will show how to [add google analytics to the jekyll pages]({% post_url 2023-05-06-add-google-analytics-to-jekyll %})